lijahoffman/PyCitySchools/README.md

 9. Scores by School Type: average math score, average reading score, percentage of students who passed reading, and percentage of students who passed overall for different school types.

-* The script also includes written description of two observable data trends. *
+* The script also includes a written description of two observable data trends. *